yuxianxu/rentAcar-landing-page-typescript-tailwind/README.md

 - npm i
 - npm start

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result

 ## More

-This project is an exercise followed the CoderOne's Youtube channel and modified by Yuxian Xu.
+This project is an exercise followed the CoderOne's Youtube channel and modified by Yuxian Xu